How we use Twitter

 We welcome feedback and ideas from all our followers, and endeavour to join the conversation where possible.
 However, we may not be able to reply individually to all the messages we receive via Twitter.

-The BBSRC digital communications team reads all @replies and Direct Messages and ensures that any emerging themes or helpful suggestions are passed to the relevant colleagues.
+The BBSRC News team reads all @replies and Direct Messages and ensures that any emerging themes or helpful suggestions are passed to the relevant colleagues.

 We will aim to respond to comments that include misinformation, but will not respond to any communication that breaks the rules of our content standards.